toptensoftware/clargs/readme.md

 * too minimal and too quiet about mistyped arguments.
 * some have no support for help output,
 * some don't support sub-commands or it's complicated to setup
 * many require an up-front definition or configuration of arguments which is fine when what you need fits, but breaks hard when it doesn't.
+* some don't support, or require special up-front configuration to support order-sensitive or multiple value arguments.

 `clargs` tries to sit somewhere in the middle by: